GicheruBenjamin/PyWork/Readme.md

 Loop and Set: Iterate through the list, adding unique elements to a set, then convert back to a list. collections.Counter: Use the Counter class to count occurrences and filter out duplicates. list.count(): Iterate through the list, filtering elements with a count greater than 1

+## Permutations and Combinations(percomb.py)
+From collections import combinations and permutations to use them.